vfmd/vfmd-spec/spec/for_implementers.md

         _close-link-tag-length_ characters of the
         _remaining-character-sequence_ are collectively identified as a
         _span tag candidate_, and interpreted as a _closing span tag_,
-        or more specifically, as a **closing direct link tag**
+        or more specifically, as a **closing link tag**

-     2. If the _topmost node_ of type _other link node_
+     2. If the _topmost node_ of type _link node_ is not already the
-        is not already the _top node_, all nodes above it are popped off and interpreted as _text fragments_
+        _top node_, all nodes above it are popped off and interpreted as _text fragments_

-     3. The _top node_ (which should have its _node type_ equal to
+     3. The _top node_ (which should have its _node type_ equal to _link
-        _other link node_) is interpreted as an _opening span tag_, or more
-        specifically, as an **opening direct link tag**
+        node_) is interpreted as an _opening span tag_, or more specifically, as an **opening link tag**

-     4. The _closing direct link tag_ is said to correspond to the _opening direct link tag_, and any _span tags_ or _text
+     4. The _closing link tag_ is said to correspond to the _opening
+        link tag_, and any _span tags_ or _text fragments_ occuring
-        fragments_ occuring between the _opening direct link tag_ and
+        between the _opening link tag_ and the _closing link tag_ are
-        the _closing direct link tag_ are considered to form the linked content of the link
+        considered to form the _enclosed content_ of the link

-     5. The _link url string_ shall be used as the link url for the link

-     6. If the _title string_ is not _null_, the _title string_ shall be
+     5. The _link url string_ shall be used as the link url for the link.
+If the _title string_ is not _null_, the _title string_
-        used as the title for the link
+        shall be used as the title for the link.
+The output shall have the _enclosed content_ linked to the link url and link title.

-     7. The _top node_ is popped off
+     6. The _top node_ is popped off

  4. If none of the above 3 conditions are satisfied, then the `]` at the _current-position_ is interpreted as a _text fragment_